mypreview/Conj/docs/cover-block.md

 ### Edit Image

 This is the secondary option in the cover block’s toolbar.
 Choosing this will enable you to select a new image file for your block.
 You may use this if you need to replace the already existing image file in your cover block.

+### Alignment

+Similar to most of the blocks, you can align the cover block itself to the **left**, **right**, and **center** from the toolbar.
+Also, using the left or right alignment enables you to place another block beside the cover block.

+In addition to what mentioned above, some of the blocks have a **wide** and **full-width** alignment that is useful for creating unique headers and widescreen effects.
+These two options are mostly available if the specific block supports this kind of alignments.